-This may seem like an obvious one, but it’s important to make sure you’ve set some goals, so you’ve got something to measure against after the content is live.
+This may seem like an obvious one, but it’s important to make sure you’ve set some goals, so you’ve got something to measure against after your content goes live.
 You might want to see website visits increase by a certain percentage, increased time or engagement on your site, or you might want to use your content to drive higher conversions; once you’ve set out some goals you’ll also want to identify when you want to see those results by.

 Tip: It’s important to be realistic.
 You’re not going to increase web traffic by 50% overnight.
-When it comes to content, it needs to be nurtured, but if done correctly and with thought behind it, you will see results.
+When it comes to content, it needs to be nurtured, but if done correctly and with thought behind it, we promise, you will see results.

 Studying your audience is an important aspect when developing a successful content strategy.
 You’re going to want to ensure that your content is designed for these customers, based on various demographics and behaviours.
 The chances are, you already know a fair amount about your audience, so this should be a fairly easy part to your overall strategy.

 A good way to analyse your audience is to take the information you have about your existing customers to create personas.
 For example, you might have a large group of customers who are male, aged 40-55, living in major UK cities with a good level of disposable income.
 You can create a couple of personas or a whole bunch depending on what data you have available, but essentially these are your ideal customers who are most likely to convert.
 By having personas, it can be easier to keep your target audience in mind.